Protecting Your Home: Estate Planning Strategies for Massachusetts Residents

 1. Avoiding Probate with Proper Estate Planning

-When a homeowner passes away without a proper estate plan, the property typically must go through probate, the court-supervised process of distributing assets.
-This process can be lengthy, costly, and public.
+When a homeowner passes away without a proper estate plan, their property typically goes through probate.
+This court-supervised process of distributing assets can be lengthy, costly, and public.
 Here are two key strategies to avoid probate:

 Revocable Living Trust